jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![Check for errors in the Output window](media/2019-04-15-15-33-20.png "Output window.")

-6. Test your new published Function App.
+6. Test your newly published Function App.

     - Navigate back to your Contoso Function App in the Azure Portal.
 You should see the newly created **ContosoMakePDF** function listed in the functions.
 Select it.